hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ### 3.7 Prototypal Inheritance

-As Karl said today, it's all prototypal inheritance happening in the background, but you can leverage the constructor/prototype pattern to kind of mimic how traditional OOP languages deal with inheritance.
+It's all prototypal inheritance happening in the background, but you can leverage the constructor/prototype pattern to kind of mimic how traditional OOP languages deal with inheritance.
 So pseudo classical means literally that, mimicking classical inheritance.

-objects inheriting properties from other objects

 The prototype chain, or prototypal inheritance, is how JavaScript inherits properties from other objects.

 ```js
 let animal = {